cobalthq/cobalt-product-public-docs/README.md

   - There's a bug, https://github.com/google/docsy/issues/626.
 Use the workaround described in the bug to point the Docsy submodule to a specific commit.

-After you've made your working copy of the site repo, from the repo root folder, run:
+After you've made your working copy of the site repository, from its root folder, run:

 ```
 hugo server -D
 ```

-## Test links
+## Test Links

 You can test links with [htmltest](https://github.com/wjdp/htmltest).
 The `.htmltest.yml` includes options to avoid trailing slashes.
 The `htmltest` command works on the HTML content built